mattdm3/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

 ## The [Display](https://www.w3schools.com/cssref/pr_class_display.asp) property

-- block
+- block (TAKES THE WHOLE WIDTH)
-- inline-block
+- inline-block (SAME AS AS INLINE BUT YOU CAN ADJUST WIDTH/HEIGHT)
-- inline
+- inline (GOES NEXT TO EACH OTHER ON A LINE)
-- none
+- none (THIS CAUSES EVERYTHING ELSE TO MOVE TO ITS PLACE)
 - _there are many more_

 ---